News

 Oh.
 The babe on crutches with the Rockette legs.
 "That wasn't red hair.
 It was blonde...well, reddish-blonde," he pointed out, having no time to wonder why or how he'd noticed such irrelevant details.

-"Oh, God!"
-Dick's mouth went slack-jawed with surprise before he hooted with laughter, shaking his head at him.
-"You dumb schmuck.
-What you need is a good f--"
+“Oh, God!”
+Dick’s mouth went slack-jawed with surprise before he hooted with laughter, shaking his head at him.
+“You dumb schmuck.
+That’s Cynthia ’The Shark’ Sullivan, and you’ve got the hots for her.”

-"Knock it off," he sliced out.
+“Knock it off,” P.T. sliced out.
 Dick had been a friend for more than a decade and a business associate for more than five years, but sometimes he went too damn far.

 "Take my advice.
 You need all your wits about you the next few weeks, and it's a proven fact that testosterone is a natural I.QI.Q. suppressant.
 I oughta know."

-"Believe me, this se¤orita is bad news...a pit bull in high heels."
-Dick was still rambling on about the knockout picketer.
+“Believe me, this señorita is bad news…a pit bull in high heels.”

-"I am not interested in the woman.
-I only commented on her hair," he protested.
-"Besides, my sex life is none of your business.
-You've been getting your jollies for years dictating this asinine royalty sham, but I draw the line at my personal life."
+“I am not interested in the woman.
+I only commented on her hair,” he protested.
+“Besides, my sex life is none of your business.”

 Dick just grinned at him.